patelrohan008/cx4240-stock-prediction/README.md

 #### Additional Stock Data

-<p align="justify">In addition to the technical indicators specific to a company, we also chose to add several general market indicators to account for events affecting the entire market.
-To accompish this, we included the open, close, high, low, and volume values of the NASDAQ.</p>
+<p align="justify"><strike>In addition to the technical indicators specific to a company, we also chose to add several general market indicators to account for events affecting the entire market.
+To accompish this, we included the open, close, high, low, and volume values of the NASDAQ.</strike></p>

 ### Social Media Sentiment Analysis

 <p align="justify">The first step in our sentiment analysis was to select a medium to pull data from.
 Twitter was selected as the preferred choice for two primary reasons.
 First, Twitter data is easily organized.
-Existing filters such as hashtags and verified users allow for flexible selection criteria.
-Second, individual tweets are short and succinct.
-This simplifies the analysis step as the model doesn’t need to interpret complex concepts such as the theme of a longer post. </p>
+Existing filters such as hashtags and verified users allow for flexible selection criteria. . </p>

 <p align="justify">After choosing to examine Twitter data, the next step was to select a model to analyze each tweet.
 As the focus of this project was determining the influence social media sentiment had on the market rather than the methods of quantifying social media sentiment, a strong preference was placed on “out of the box” models.
 The model selected for sentiment analysis was the Valence Aware Dictionary and Sentiment Reasoner (henceforward referred to as VADER) developed by C.J.
 Hutto and Eric Gilbert.
 Again, there were several reasons for selection.
 First, this analysis tool is designed specifically to quantify social media sentiment.
 As a result, it has a number of particularly useful features, including the ability to understand slang, acronyms, and emojis.
 Second, VADER analysis supports sentiment intensity quantification meaning that degree modifiers, capitalization, and punctuation all play a role in the outputted result.
 Lastly, VADER quantification is easy to implement.
 Simply by calling a python package on the content of a tweet, VADER returns a composite score ranging from -1 to 1, where -1 corresponds to an extremely negative sentiment and 1 corresponds to an extremely positive sentiment. </p>